safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 sudo ufw allow from 10.10.90.0/24 to any port 53 proto tcp sudo ufw allow from 10.10.90.0/24 to any port 53 proto udp
 ```

 8. If you add new client VLANs later, repeat matching **ufw allow … port 53** TCP and UDP rules for each new subnet.

 7. Enable UFW and verify status.

-Point DHCP to Pi hole and block DNS bypass
+Point DHCP to Pi-hole and block DNS bypass
-1. Services then DHCPv4 then each client VLAN.
+1. Services → DHCPv4 then each client VLAN.
 Set DNS servers to 10.10.10.30.
 Save.
-2. System then Settings then General.
+2. System → Settings then General.
 Set firewall DNS to 10.10.10.30.
 Confirm WAN override is unchecked.
-3. Firewall then Rules then each client VLAN.
+3. Firewall → Rules then each client VLAN.
 Create rules in this order.
    1. Pass to 10.10.10.30 TCP 53.
    2. Pass to 10.10.10.30 UDP 53.
    3. Block to This Firewall TCP 53 with Log.